Establishing a wholly foreign-owned enterprise in China

-- MOFCOM foreign trade dealer and operator filing (5 to 8 working days)
+- MOFCOM foreign trade dealer and operator filing (around 5 working days)

-- Safe preliminary foreign trader filing (2 to 3 working days)
+- SAFE import-export enterprise name filing (2 to 3 working days)

-- General value-added tax (VAT) taxpayer filing (1 to 2 working days)
+- General value-added tax (VAT) taxpayer application (around 30 working days)

-- General VAT taxpayer invoice quota (30 to 60 working days)
+- General VAT taxpayer invoice quota (around 30 working days)